tonyvicta/Weather-Data-Pipeline-for-Hamburg-Sales-Insights/README.md

-# Project Overview: Weather Data Pipeline for Hamburg Sales Insights
+# 📊 Weather Impact Analysis on Sales — End-to-End Data Pipeline

-Client: A global food truck company operating across multiple countries.
+Client: A globally operating food truck company

-As a Data Engineer supporting my client’s analytics team, I was informed of an unusual sales pattern: sales in Hamburg, Germany dropped to $0 for several days in February.
-To assist the data analysts in understanding the root cause, I was tasked with two key objectives:
+As part of a data engineering initiative, I was tasked with investigating an unexpected anomaly: sales in Hamburg, Germany dropped to $0 for several days in February.
+After consulting with data analysts, we suspected weather might be a contributing factor.

+To support the analysis and provide real-time weather insights, I built a complete end-to-end data pipeline that integrates sales and weather data, performs analytical transformations, and delivers live visualizations.

+## 🔍 Objective

-1. Investigate the sales drop in Hamburg
+- Investigate the reason behind the drop in Hamburg sales

-2. Design and build an end-to-end data pipeline that keeps analysts continuously informed about weather conditions in Hamburg

-Objective
-To determine if external factors—such as weather—played a role in the sales disruption and to ensure the analytics team has up-to-date weather data moving forward for informed decision-making.

-Solution
-I developed an automated data pipeline that:
+- Provide analysts with continuous access to real-time weather insights for Hamburg

+- Build a scalable data solution that enables ongoing monitoring and analysis

+## 🛠️ Pipeline Breakdown

+Ingestion

-- Ingests live weather data from a public API
+✅ Load live weather data from Snowflake Marketplace

-- Transforms and stores the data for analysis
+✅ Load sales data from the client’s AWS S3 bucket

+Transformation

+🧠 Use SQL for data transformations within Snowflake

+📐 Create views optimized for analytical queries

+🧮 Build User-Defined Functions (UDFs) for weather-based enrichment calculations

+Delivery

+📈 Develop and deploy a Streamlit application within Snowflake (Python-based)

+🌤️ Provide live graphs of Hamburg’s weather and link to sales performance

-- Makes the information accessible for analysts via downstream tools
+📊 Ensure insights are accessible and interactive for analysts

-This pipeline enables ongoing monitoring of Hamburg’s weather conditions, allowing for quick cross-referencing with sales anomalies and ensuring the business can respond proactively to similar incidents in the future.
+This project demonstrates my ability to deliver a full-stack data solution—from ingestion to visualization—leveraging modern cloud tools like Snowflake, AWS, and Streamlit.